 On July 15th, 2020 one of the next steps in Torch’s commitment to anti-racism work took place as they launched a public 4-week course on Becoming An Anti-Racist Leader: Strategies and Action Steps for a More Inclusive Workplace.

-My course co-teacher and co-founder of Torch, Dr. Keegan Walden and I are excited to once more bring this course to a broad audience as a way to understand how to model anti-racism as a leader.
-The course will include strategies on how to demonstrate anti-racism within an environment that is focused on growth mindset and humility.
-We’ll also be leading this course without creating cancel culture, but instead welcoming the understanding that we’re all on a spectrum in understanding what anti-racism is, how it operates, and how we want to engage with this concept as a leader.
+My course co-teacher and co-founder of Torch, Dr. Keegan Walden were excited to bring this course to a broad audience again on August 26, due to the overwhelmingly positive response to our first offering.
+The course included strategies on how to demonstrate anti-racism within an environment that is focused on growth mindset and humility.
+We focused on delivering this course without creating cancel culture, but instead welcoming the understanding that we’re all on a spectrum in understanding what anti-racism is, how it operates, and how we want to engage with this concept as a leader.

 Personally, I’ve been doing diversity, equity, and inclusion work for about 15 years.
 I have a master’s in educational technologies from Harvard, focusing on race and gender equity in cyberspace.
 Additionally I have a PhD from UC Davis, focusing on cultural geography and critical studies of race.
 I’ve spent time researching how, in the development of the United States over the past 400+ years, the phenomenon of systemic racism continues and significantly impacts the workplace.